Paşalimanı: Climate

 Paşalimanı Island has predominantly Mediterranean climate, at the same time some effects of the Black Sea climate are observed.
 It gets more rainfall in the summer months comparing to the Mediterranean climate.
 During the winter the island may also gets some snow from time to time due to the cold weather from the north.

 Villages and population

 Paşalimanı Island has five villages and does not have any administrative central town.
-Contrary to the other surrounding islands, Paşalimanı island belongs to Erdek Province, not to Marmara, the central town of the archipelago.
+Contrary to the other surrounding islands, Paşalimanı island belongs to Erdek District, not to Marmara, the central town of the archipelago.